Results from the 2023 local elections are now available

 - Acorn Road playing field in North Walsham

 - Cooper Road play area in Sheringham

-The planting will take place in the winter and early spring of 2022.
+The planting took place in the winter and early spring of 2022.

-We will split each project site in two, with one half planted using the Miyawaki method and the other half planted using a typical woodland creation method.
-Each site will be fenced where necessary to protect the trees.
+Each project site is split in two, with one half planted using the Miyawaki method and the other half planted using a typical woodland creation method.
+Each site is fenced where necessary to protect the trees.
 Regular monitoring will survey plant health, biodiversity and other indicators – including use by the local community.

 Similar Miyawaki forest sites with normal planting next to them are being established in Kent, Cornwall and Chichester.

-A wide range of native plant species will be planted to create an ecosystem rich in biodiversity.
-Species will be selected from four groups to create layers of differing heights, with a small number of chosen species making up around 40% of the total planting.
+A wide range of native plant species were planted to create an ecosystem rich in biodiversity.
+Species were selected from four groups to create layers of differing heights, with a small number of chosen species making up around 40% of the total planting.